top of page

 After mediation

-Mediation accords are the sum of participants' decisions and therefore are expected to be implemented and function smoothly.
+Mediation accords are the sum of participants' decisions and thus are expected to be implemented and function smoothly.
 In the event that one party does not observe a court approved mediation accord, it still retains the strength of a judgement and it is enforceable.
 Participants can return in mediation to adapt or change provisions, e.g. as children get older and their needs change or parents' circumstances change.

 bottom of page